jeffh791/create-your-own-adventure/english/magic/magic.md

 Valar dohaeris

 These words spoken and you are now a faceless man, a merceiless assassin, on your way back to Braavos.
+But are you a faceless man or a faceless woman?
+One does not know.
+One must detour to The Wall first to seek answers.